 - (a) This constitution may only be amended by an AGM in 1995 and every third year thereafter unless the amendment is proposed by the NEC. - (b) Notice of any proposed amendment to this constitution shall be given to the General Secretary by the NEC or by a branch of the Association not less than eight weeks before the date of the AGM at which it is to be considered.
-The General Secretary shall circulate to all branches and full members of the Association notice of any proposed amendment not less than six weeks before the meeting. - (c) Notice of any proposed amendment to a constitutional amendment so circulated shall be given to the General Secretary by the NEC or a branch of the Association not less than two weeks before the meeting.
+The General Secretary shall circulate details of any such proposed amendments to all members not less than six weeks before the meeting. - (c) Notice of any proposed amendment to a constitutional amendment so circulated shall be given to the General Secretary by the NEC or a branch of the Association not less than two weeks before the meeting.
 Details of the proposed amendments to the proposed constitutional amendment shall be available at the AGM. - (d) Subject to clause 30(e), this constitution shall be amended if any proposed amendment is supported by a majority of the votes cast. - (e) Any proposed amendment passed by an AGM which has the effect of setting up a political fund by the adoption of appropriate objects shall take effect only upon being confirmed by a simple majority in a secret ballot of all individual members of the Association as set out in clauses 4(a), 4(b) and 4(c).